-At the bottom of my road there lived an older gentleman who went by the name of Tiny, and I used to see him every weekend load up his old push bike with fishing gear and make his way off down the road.
-One weekend I plucked up the courage and asked him if he wouldn't mind if I came with him.
-To my delight he replied 'Yes, but you must get your parents' permission first' so off I ran back to my house and asked my mum and dad if I could go, and then I grabbed my bike and returned to follow him down the road.
-I had no idea where I was going, but I knew I was going to be fishing somewhere for the first time.
+At the bottom of my road there lived an older gentleman who went by the name of Tiny, and I used to see him every weekend loading up his old push bike with fishing gear and making his way off down the road.
+One weekend I plucked up the courage and asked him if I could tag along.
+To my delight he replied, “Yes, but you must get your parents' permission first.”
+So off I ran back to my house and asked my mum and dad if I could go, and then I grabbed my bike and returned to follow him down the road.
+I had no idea where I was going, but I knew I was going to be fishing somewhere for my very first time.

-At this point, he opened up the tubs and grabbed the catapult, and started shooting these weird looking things into the river.
-I asked him what are these things going into the river and he replyed with 'Hemp and casters, now watch what happens in the river where they are going in!' so I did and after a little while I started to see golden flashes in the water.
+At this point, he opened up the tubs, grabbed the catapult, and started shooting these weird looking things into the river.
+I asked him why he was doing that, and he replied, “Hemp and casters, now watch what happens in the river where they are going in”.
+I watched him and after a little while I started to see golden flashes in the water.
 Tiny told me those were fish, and they were called Barbel.
-I didn't have a clue what a Barbel was but I was absolutely fascinated and could have watched them feeding all day.
-To this day I remember this image with such clarity, and mark this moment in time as when my love affair with Barbel first began.
+I didn't have a clue what a Barbel was, but I was absolutely fascinated and could have watched them feeding for the rest of the day.
+To this day I remember this image with such clarity and right at that moment my love affair with Barbel first began.

-As I was watching the fish, Tiny was busy setting up a rod and getting everthing ready.
-After a little while we made our way down the bank and he cast the rod into the river, then put the rod on the rest.
-He told me to 'Watch the tip, and don't touch the rod till I say so!'
-Within minutes, the tip started to bounce up and down and then I can remember the butt of the rod came off the ground and he said 'Quick- grab the rod!'
-I'd never picked up a rod before, and had no clue what to do.
+As I was watching the fish, Tiny was busy setting up a rod and getting everything ready.
+After a little while we made our way down the bank and he cast the rod into the river, then put it on the rest.
+He told me, “Watch the tip, and don't touch the rod till I say so!”
+Within minutes the tip started to bounce up and down and then the butt of the rod came off and he shouted, “Quick, grab the rod!”
+I'd never picked up a rod before and had no clue what to do.
 I felt like something was trying to pull the rod out of my hands!
-Sadly I lost this fish, but it was part of the exiting challenge of fishing and it just made me more determined to get one next time.
+Sadly, I lost that fish, but it was my first exciting challenge of fishing and it just made me more determined to get one next time.

 Tiny took me fishing a lot over the next few years until he sadly passed away.
-I feel I owe a lot to Tiny, if it wasnt for him I wouldn't be half the fishermen I am today.
-I will never forget what he taught me, a wealth of knowledge and a passion for fishing that I am handing down to my son Josh.
+I feel I owe a lot to Tiny and if it wasn’t for him, I wouldn't be half the fishermen I am today.
+I will never forget what he taught me and today that wealth of knowledge and passion for fishing I am handing down to my son Josh.